ShatrovOA/dtFFT/docs/api_fortran.rst

     Default is ``.true.``

     When enabled, during plan creation dtFFT will try to find optimal block of threads for NVRTC transpose kernel.
 It does so by running multiple iterations of transpose with different blocks of threads and measuring time taken.
 This optimization is done only once during plan creation.

-    .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

   :f integer(int32) n_configs_to_test:
     Number of different blocks of threads to test when ``enable_kernel_optimization`` is ``.true.``

     Default is 5

-    .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

   :f logical force_kernel_optimization:
     Whether to force kernel optimization when `effort` is not `DTFFT_PATIENT`.

     Default is ``.false.``

     Enabling this option will make plan creation process longer, but may result in better performance for a long run.
 Since kernel optimization is performed without data transfers, the overall autotuning time increase should not be significant.

-    .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

 Related Type functions